Beth Moore: Political and social views

-Moore does not identify as liberal or feminist.
-She is opposed to abortion.

-In August 2020, Moore said, "White supremacy has held tight in much of the church for so long because the racists outlasted the anti racists."
+Moore does not identify as liberal or feminist and she is opposed to abortion.
+In August 2020, she said, "White supremacy has held tight in much of the church for so long because the racists outlasted the anti racists."

-Moore criticized portions of the Evangelical movement that dismissed the moral flaws of politicians accused of sexual abuse, most prominently Donald Trump and Roy Moore (no relation).
+Moore criticized portions of the Evangelical movement which dismissed the moral flaws of politicians accused of sexual abuse, most prominently Donald Trump and Roy Moore (no relation).
 Moore said in a March 2021 interview that after the October 2016 release of the Access Hollywood tape, in which Donald Trump was heard making offensive comments about women, she was shocked that fellow evangelicals rallied around Trump and could not understand how he had become "the banner, the poster child for the great white hope of evangelicalism, the salvation of the church in America".
-In December 2020 she tweeted, "I'm 63 1/2 years old & I have never seen anything in these United States of America I found more astonishingly seductive & dangerous to the saints of God than Trumpism.
+In December 2020 she tweeted, "I'm 63 1/2 years old & I have never seen anything in these United States of America I found more astonishingly seductive and dangerous to the saints of God than Trumpism.
 This Christian nationalism is not of God.
 Move back from it."

 Sexual abuse

-Moore has said she was a victim of childhood sexual abuse within her home.
-After the #MeToo movement and a report in her local newspaper which described 700 cases of sexual abuse within the Southern Baptist Convention, she became an advocate for sexual abuse survivors: sharing her story, listening to other survivors, and urging the church to examine crimes and coverups.
+Moore has said she was a victim of childhood sexual abuse in her home.
+After the MeToo movement and a report in her local newspaper which described 700 cases of sexual abuse within the Southern Baptist Convention, she became an advocate for sexual abuse survivors: sharing her story, listening to other survivors, and urging the church to examine crimes and coverups.
 She called out male church leaders for objectifying women and dismissing sexual abuse claims.

 Criticism

 In 2019, at a conference, when John F. MacArthur was asked what he thought of Moore, he responded, "Go home."
 He supported his comment by saying that the Bible would not show an example of a woman preaching.
-In response, Pastor Wade Burleson stated "Mr. MacArthur, I've lost respect for your ministry.
+In response, Pastor Wade Burleson said "Mr. MacArthur, I've lost respect for your ministry.
 Your smug response of 'Go home' when asked to comment on Beth Moore is not only misogynist, it's unscriptural, and contrary to the character of Christ."